ast-grep/ast-grep.github.io/website/guide/scan-project.md

 Now you can try scanning the code!
 You can create a JavaScript file containing `eval` to test it.

-Run `sg scan` in your project, ast-grep will give you some beautiful scan report!
+Run `ast-grep scan` in your project, ast-grep will give you some beautiful scan report!

 ```bash
 error[no-eval]: Add your rule message here....